-3.1 Dates of functions devolution
+3.1 Measuring administrative devolution

-We code the progress of functions devolution by identifying the year when health and education functions were devolved (or not) to panchayats between 1993 and 2015.
-Our coding is based on a detailed reading of several different government publications and reports (see Table A.2), as well as consulting many state Panchayati Raj websites for specific government or executive orders.
-Our main indicator for functions devolution equals one for years in and after state governments conducted activity mapping exercises and passed government or executive orders to operationalize them.
-For some states, like Gujarat and Maharashtra, their Panchayati Raj legislations contain activity mapping provisions and the date of legislation serves as the date of operationalization.
-For other states, the date of functions devolution is usually several years after the passage of their Panchayati Raj legislation.9
+We code effective administrative devolution as the date when activity mapping was operationalized i.e. the responsibilities for each panchayat tier was clearly delineated and brought into force via legislation or executive order.
+To find the dates of devolution for health and education functions over the period 1993 to 2015, we read several different government publications and reports (see Table A.2), as well as consulted many state Panchayati Raj websites for specific government or executive orders.
+For some states, like Gujarat and Maharashtra, their Panchayati Raj legislations contain activity mapping provisions, so that the date of legislative enactment serves as the date of operationalization.
+Other states codified activity mapping and passed operationalizing orders several years after the passage of their Panchayati Raj legislation.7